This topic describes the limits that apply when you use Container Service for Kubernetes (ACK) clusters.

-|Total number of master nodes and worker nodes in a cluster||100 to 5,000|
+|Maximum number of master nodes and worker nodes in an ACK cluster||Default: 100.
+Upper limit: 5,000.|

 Quota limits on underlying cloud resources

-|Computing||Total vCPU quota of pay-as-you-go instances||500 vCPUs|
+|vCPU quota of pay-as-you-go instances||500 CPU cores|

-|Total vCPU quota of preemptible instances||800 vCPUs|
+|vCPU quota of preemptible instances||800 CPU cores|

-|Convert from pay-as-you-go to subscription||Not supported by the following instance families: t1, s1, s2, s3, c1, c2, m1, m2, n1, n2, and e3.|
+|Change from pay-as-you-go to subscription||Not supported by the following instance families: t1, s1, s2, s3, c1, c2, m1, m2, n1, n2, and e3.|

-|Maximum number of ECS instances managed by a scaling group||1,000|
+|Auto Scaling (ESS)||The maximum number of ECS instances in a scaling group is 2,000.|

 |Networking||Maximum number of custom route entries in a route table||48|

-|Maximum number of VSwitches in a VPC network||24|
+|Maximum number of vSwitches in a VPC||24|

-|Maximum number of VPC networks||10|
+|Maximum number of VPCs under an account||10|

-|Maximum number of internal IP addresses in a VPC network||65,535||No exception|
+|Maximum number of private IP addresses in a VPC||65535||N/A|

-|Maximum number of IP addresses attached to a basic security group||2,000||No exception|
+|Maximum number of IP addresses that can be added to a basic security group||2000||N/A|

-|Maximum number of Elastic IP addresses (EIPs)||20|
+|Maximum number of elastic IP addresses (EIPs) under an account||20|

 |Server Load Balancing (SLB)||Maximum number of SLB instances under an account||60|

-|Maximum number of backend servers attached to an SLB instance||200||No exception|
+|Maximum number of backend servers that can be attached to an SLB instance||200||N/A|

-|Maximum number of listeners of an SLB instance||50|
+|Maximum number of listeners that can be added to an SLB instance||50|

-|Maximum number of times that an ECS instance can be repeatedly added as a backend server to SLB instances||50||No exception|
+|Maximum number of times that an ECS instance can be repeatedly added to SLB instances as a backend server||50||N/A|

-|Block storage||Maximum number of pay-as-you-go disks across all regions under an account||Number of ECS instances across all regions × 5 You can create at least 10 pay-as-you-go disks under an account.|
+|Elastic Block Storage (EBS)||Maximum number of pay-as-you-go cloud disks in all regions under an account||The quota is five times as much as the number of ECS instances across all regions.
+You can create at least 10 pay-as-you-go cloud disks under each account.|

-|Maximum capacity of pay-as-you-go disks that are used as data disks under an account||This limit is subject to ECS resource usage, region, and disk type.
-You can go to the Privileges & Quotas page in the ECS console to view detailed information.
+|Maximum capacity of pay-as-you-go cloud disks that are used as data disks under an account||Subject to ECS resource usage, regions, and disk types.
+You can go to the Privileges & Quotas page in the ECS console to view details.
 For more information, see View quotas (old version).|

 - Asia Pacific

-- Americas and Europe
+- Europe & Americas

-Region name City Region ID US (Silicon Valley) Silicon Valley us-west-1 US (Virginia) Virginia us-east-1 UK (London) London eu-west-1 Germany (Frankfurt) Frankfurt eu-central-1
+Region City Region ID US (Silicon Valley) Silicon Valley us-west-1 US (Virginia) Virginia us-east-1 UK (London) London eu-west-1 Germany (Frankfurt) Frankfurt eu-central-1

-- Middle East and India
+- Middle East & India